seliopou/elm-d3/README.md

 # elm-d3

-elm-d3 provides [Elm][elm] bindings for [d3.js][d3], effectively making your d3
-code statically typed, pure, and, reactive, and your widgets composable.
+elm-d3 provides [Elm][elm] bindings for [d3.js][d3].
+It enables you create type-safe, composable widgets using HTML, SVG, and CSS.
+D3 acts as a conceptual basis for the library, as well as an alternative renderer for Elm.

 [elm]: http://elm-lang.org
 [d3]: http://d3js.org